davidblackuk/davidblackuk.github.io/_posts/2018-03-03-lets-talk-about-the-zx-specrum-screen-layout.md

 tags: [ 8bit, z80, spectrum]
 location: London, England
 excerpt: How colours values were specified on the Sinclair ZX Spectrum.
+description: The Spectrum screen layout is complex, let's talk about the attribute map and colors
 comments: true
 share: true
 ---